Fortinetics Book a call →

 NIST 800-53 → FedRAMP and DoD CC SRG.
 FedRAMP baselines (Low, Moderate, High) are 800-53 control selections with FedRAMP overlays.
 DoD Impact Levels add further 800-53-derived overlays (and, at IL5+, NSS controls from CNSSI 1253).
 If you are a cloud service provider seeking federal authorization, you are implementing 800-53.

-A CSP that is also a defense supplier can end up touching both — 800-53 via FedRAMP for the cloud service, 800-171 via CMMC for the CUI it handles as a contractor.
+A CSP that is also a defense supplier can end up touching both: 800-53 via FedRAMP for the cloud service, 800-171 via CMMC for the CUI it handles as a contractor.
 The controls overlap, but the assessment regimes are separate.

 The Rev 3 question

-For now, build to Rev 2 — it is what C3PAOs assess against.
+For now, build to Rev 2.
+It is what C3PAOs assess against.
 But track the Rev 3 delta, because Tier-1 primes are starting to ask subs about Rev 3 readiness in pre-award evaluations even where Rev 2 remains the contractual baseline.
-Rev 3 adds three control families (Planning, System and Services Acquisition, Supply Chain Risk Management) aligning more closely with 800-53 Rev 5 — narrowing the gap between the two catalogs.
+Rev 3 adds three control families (Planning, System and Services Acquisition, Supply Chain Risk Management) aligning more closely with 800-53 Rev 5, narrowing the gap between the two catalogs.
 Our [Q2 2026 compliance landscape briefing](/insights/compliance-landscape-q2-2026-briefing/) tracks the rulemaking timeline.

 Frequently asked